OpenDreamKit/OpenDreamKit.github.io/_posts/2018-10-28-second-project-review.md

 [presentations and software demonstrations](https://opendreamkit.org/meetings/2018-10-28-Luxembourg/ProjectReview/), which all came up as quite a show.

-Up to a legitimate complain about our financial reports being delivered very late by our administrations and some other minor points, **the feedback was once again very positive**, with language such as "very good technical work", "very good sustainability plan", "very
+Up to a legitimate complaint about our financial reports being delivered very late by our administrations and some other minor points, **the feedback was once again very positive**, with language such as "very good technical work", "very good sustainability plan", "very